MyreMylar/pygame_gui/docs/source/theme_reference/theme_vertical_scroll_bar.rst

    A diagram of which part of the element is themed by which colour parameter.
 The scroll bar's buttons are themed in a separate block.

-:class:`UIVerticalScrollBar <.UIVerticalScrollBar>` makes use of these colour parameters in a 'colours' block.
+:class:`UIVerticalScrollBar <pygame_gui.elements.UIVerticalScrollBar>` makes use of these colour parameters in a 'colours' block.
 All of these colours can also be a colour gradient:

  - "**dark_bg**" - The background colour/gradient of the 'back' of the scroll bar, the colour of the track that the scroll bar moves along.